leoimewore/leoimewore/README.md

-- 👋 Hi, I’m Leonard a Front End Developer
+- 👋 Hi, I’m Leonard a IT Professional
 - 👀
-- 🌱 I’m currently developing my skill set in Web development through self learning and in-class program
+- 🌱 I’m continuing developing skills in devops ans web development
-- 💞️ I’m looking to collaborate with other Developers and learning JavaScript
+- 💞️ I’m looking to collaborate with other Developers and improve my Devops tools skill set
-- 🥅 2022 Goals: Become a web developer
+- 🥅 2023 Goals:Learn more devops tool
 - ⚡ Fun fact: I love sports and travelling
 - 📫 How to reach me at
 - Connect with me  [leoimewore@yahoo.com}